igalic/anicode/README.md

 # anicode

-Find unicode characters matching your search string
+Find arbitrary unicode characters matching your search string.
+The last match will be copied into your clipboard.

 ## Install